 IMG: Souq.
 Dorli Photography.
 Flickr.
 Creative Commons.

 As the largest city in the Middle East and Africa, there is so much to see and do.
 With over 19.5 million inhabitants and thousands of years of existence, Cairo offers the greatest representation of Egypt’s history, influence, and rich culture.
 One of my favorite places in Cairo is the Khan El Khalili souq (market), which offers literally everything you can imagine and more for a fraction of the price.
 You can spend hours just winding your way through the narrow streets that comprise the souq visiting the many ancient mosques peppered along the way and be prepared to haggle your way to a “best” price.
-Cairo also boasts an amazing culinary scene, from local fare to fusion and international cuisine, there something for everyone.
+Cairo also boasts an amazing culinary scene, from local fare to fusion and international cuisine, there’s something for everyone, for this reason, you may just end up wanting to start looking into how you go about buying property in Egypt.
 For the foodie travelers among us, the Cairo food scene is worthy of exploration.